USCbiostats/xrnet/README.md

 library(hierr)
 ```

-Getting Started
+A First Example
 ===============

-As a first example of how you might use the hierr package, we have provided a small example with simulated external data variables (ext), predictors (x), and a continuous outcome variable (y).
+As an example of how you might use the hierr package, we have provided a small set of simulated external data variables (ext), predictors (x), and a continuous outcome variable (y).
 First, load the example data:

 ``` r
 x <- hierr::x